186shades/ECE143-Team13/README.md

 ## Installation

+We've used different data fetch techniques for the visualization and gap analysis part of our project owing to the huge size of data per year.

+Gap analysis can be run using the 'Energy_Analysis.py' file in 'notebooks' folder and data for this is available in the 'raw_data' folder.

-There are multiple ways to fetch the data from NSRDB website.
+For supply visualizations we connect to the NSRDB website.
+There are multiple ways to fetch the data from this website.
-To fetch the data provided from Amazon Web Services using the HDF Group's Highly Scalable Data Service (HSDS).
+To fetch the data provided from Amazon Web Services using the HDF Group's Highly Scalable Data Service (HSDS),

 install h5pyd: